tmkhoyan/cvyamlParser/README.md

 CV_32F		-->	float		--	4
 CV_64F		-->	double		--	4
 ```
+The parser can convert vectors, matrices and single variables stored in yaml file.
+Although untested it should also work with xml files.
 Refer to the test_data.yaml and genyamlData.cpp see an example of how the data is generated.

 ## Benchmarking